KIRBY MEALER

 3D Modeling

-For the logical phases, I utilized ChatGPT to create some basic narration about each object, that is vague enough to be relatable but not very personality-defining.
-This is to allow the owner of this mind to be relatable, but vague.
-Not one person could be assigned the owner of this mindscape.
+For the logical phases, I utilized ChatGPT to create some basic narration about each object that is vague enough to be relatable but not very personality-defining.
+This is to allow the owner of this mind to be relatable but vague.
+Not one person could be assigned as the owner of this mindscape.
 In relation to this narration, the objects animate in a normal way, such as a dog wagging its tail after it is activated.

 Animation with Blend Shapes